SolaceLabs/pubsubplus-cf-dev/README.md

 ### To remove a deployment from BOSH-lite

-Use the same parametes with bosh_cleanup.sh as the one you did with bosh_deploy.sh.
+Use the same parameters with bosh_cleanup.sh as the one you did with bosh_deploy.sh.

 _If you remove a deployment from BOSH-lite the service-broker inventory will be out-of-sync with the deployment.
 Just re-install the service broker to reset everything._